Get in touch

 Additionally, an individual who is part of a multiple start-up migrant team can also apply.
 Even if the whole team shares the same business idea, this will be independently endorsed.

 What other Requirements will I need to Satisfy?

 English language – you will need to prove your English language ability satisfies at least the B2 Level.

 Maintenance – you will also need to provide evidence of at least £945 available to you.

-We at NA Law Solicitors recognise such concerns and aim to put you at ease by developing efficient solutions.
-We will advise you depending on your circumstances with your best possible chances of success in mind.
+At NA Law Solicitors we recognise such concerns and aim to put you at ease by developing efficient solutions.
+We will advise you depending on your circumstances and with your best possible chances of success in mind.

 For further information regarding Start-up visas click here.